AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-04/shooting-famous-person-and-being-famous.md

 Rather than seeking fame through negative means, focus on developing your skills, pursuing your passions, and making a positive impact in the world.
 Success and recognition may come as a result of these efforts, but even if they don't, you can still lead a fulfilling and meaningful life.

 _Prompt_:
-I do my best to be hardworking, and yet some people that do less work than me are now famous now like Mark David Chapman.
+I do my best to be hardworking, and yet some people that do less work than me are now famous like Mark David Chapman.

 It's understandable to feel frustrated when you see others achieving success and recognition seemingly without putting in the same level of effort as you.
 However, it's important to remember that everyone's path to success is different, and success itself is subjective.